-Tracing its roots to the European Transparency Guidelines unveiled in 2004, the European SRI Transparency Code, first launched in May 2008, has primarily aimed at increasing accountability and transparency on funds’ SRI policies and practices towards end investors in Europe.
+Tracing its roots to the European Transparency Guidelines unveiled in 2004, the European SRI Transparency Code, first launched in May 2008, was primarily aimed at increasing accountability and transparency on funds’ SRI policies and practices towards end investors in Europe.
+The Transparency Code was phased out throughout 2023 and as of January 2024, is no longer active.

-Towards the end of 2022, the Eurosif’s Board decided to phase out the Transparency Code throughout 2023.
-The process will take place in subsequent steps, until 1st January 2024 (timing and actions are detailed below).
+Towards the end of 2022, the Eurosif Board decided to phase out the Transparency Code throughout 2023.
+The process followed the timeline outlined below and the Transparency Code was officially phased out as of 1 January 2024.

 Why Eurosif has taken this decision?